BlasBenito/myWebsite/content/post/06_target_encoding/index.markdown

 ## 12       koppen_group          5
 ```

-A few, like `country_name` and `biogeo_ecoregion`, show a cardinality high enough to ruin our day, don't they?
+Some of them, like `country_name` and `biogeo_ecoregion`, have a cardinality high enough to ruin our day, don't they?
 But ok, let's start with one with a moderate number of categories, like `koppen_zone`.
 This variable has 25 categories representing climate zones.

 ``` r